JoshuaWise/blue-rpc-protocol/README.md

 In BlueRPC, streams are first-class data types.
 You can send streams just like *any* other value, and BlueRPC automatically handles things like cancellation and [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/).

-> Since streams are just regular values, you can easily mix them with structured data, unlike HTTP (where you'd need to use headers or "multipart/form-data" for structured data) or [gRPC](https://grpc.io/) (where there's no way to directly represent a byte stream) or [JSON-RPC](https://www.jsonrpc.org/specification) (which doesn't support streaming).
+> Since streams are just regular values, you can easily mix them with structured data, unlike HTTP (where you'd need to use headers or "multipart/form-data" for structured data) or [gRPC](https://grpc.io/) (where there's no way to directly represent a byte stream) or [JSON-RPC](https://www.jsonrpc.org/specification) (which doesn't support streaming at all).

 Here are its features:

-- Byte streams (first class data type), useful for efficiently piping **large payloads** such as files.
+- Byte streams, good at efficiently piping **large payloads** such as files.
-- Object streams (first class data type), useful for representing **pub-sub** subscriptions and observables.
+- Object streams, good at representing **pub-sub** subscriptions or observables.
 - Universal web-compatibility, because of [WebSockets](https://www.rfc-editor.org/rfc/rfc6455).
 - Low bandwidth, because of [MessagePack](https://msgpack.org/index.html), [WebSockets](https://www.rfc-editor.org/rfc/rfc6455), and [automatic compression](https://www.rfc-editor.org/rfc/rfc7692#section-7).
 - Simple RPC-style interface.